Security

 Blast Radius - What Happens When Your AI Agent Gets Compromised

 MCP servers limit blast radius by design with UI-only access, no shell, no filesystem.
 But in practice, both tools often run in the same session.
-Here is how to assess the real risk.
+Here is

 Bypass Permissions vs Allowlists - Finding the Middle Ground for AI Agents